 Aden went on to share photos from shoots she’s been involved in, highlighting moments where she wishes she’d spoken up and refused to compromise on the inclusion of her hijab.
 “I went back to my hotel room and just sobbed after this shoot because deep down I knew this wasn’t it,” she wrote across one image.
 “But I was too scared to speak up – a very common struggle when you are the first to do something.”

-Aden’s honesty in realizing her mistakes and bravery in admitting them to her followers shows exactly why she’s the role model – and hopefully still supermodel – we need.
+Aden’s honesty in realising her mistakes and bravery in admitting them to her followers shows exactly why she’s the role model – and hopefully still supermodel – we need.